mnorin/ba.sh/README.md

 ### Can I serialize object state?

 Yes, you can.
-How you do it is another question, but ba.sh doesn't stop you from implementing a method ".serialize" that will just dump properties array in a convenient form and method ".deserialize" that will load those values into a properties array.
+How you do it is another question, but ba.sh doesn't stop you from implementing a method ".serialize", that will just dump properties array in a convenient form and method ".deserialize" that will load those values into a properties array.
 Implementation details have nothing to do with ba.sh though, it just adds organisation, you are free to do it how you like.

 ### When should I use destructors?